istanbuljs/caching-transform/readme.md

 Type: `Function(input: string|buffer, additonalData: *)`
 Default: `always transform`

-A function that examines `input` and `additionalData` to determine whether the transform should be applied.
+A function that examines `input` and `metadata` to determine whether the transform should be applied.
 Returning `false` means the transform will not be applied and `input` will be returned unmodified.

 ##### disableCache